Blog

 Editor's Note: This blog post was originally published on August 21, 2024.

-In a recent announcement, LigoLab’s product development team updated platform users on the behind-the-scenes work underway to ensure cloud readiness and optimal LIS laboratory information system performance.
+LigoLab's product development team recently updated platform users on the behind-the-scenes work underway to ensure cloud readiness and optimal performance of its all-in-one laboratory information system and laboratory billing platform.

-In this blog post, we’ll detail why LigoLab remains committed to cloud readiness for its all-in-one LIS system and lab revenue cycle management (in-house laboratory billing) informatics platform, and why your clinical lab or pathology group should consider deploying LIS software in a cloud computing environment.
+In this blog post, we detail why LigoLab remains committed to cloud readiness for its comprehensive and flexible lab information system and lab revenue cycle management solutions, and why your clinical lab or pathology group should consider deploying LigoLab’s LIS software in a cloud computing environment.

 Discover More: LigoLab Announces Laboratory Informatics Platform Updates

-On a more detailed level, LigoLab users can be confident that the development team has been proactively preparing the platform for full cloud readiness.
-This ongoing work includes extensive codebase refactoring, reinforced security frameworks to ensure data integrity, and scalable architecture enhancements designed to flex with the diverse needs of modern laboratories.
+LigoLab's development team proactively prepares the platform for full cloud readiness.
+This ongoing work includes extensively refactoring the codebase, strengthening security frameworks to ensure data integrity, and designing scalable architectural enhancements that flex to the diverse needs of modern laboratories.

-For instance, LigoLab takes full advantage of Microsoft Azure’s robust security framework, which includes encryption both at rest and in transit, real-time threat monitoring, and strict adherence to industry regulations such as HIPAA and HITECH.
-Together, these measures safeguard laboratory data from unauthorized access and cyber threats, giving users confidence and peace of mind.
+LigoLab fully leverages Microsoft Azure’s robust security framework, employing encryption at rest and in transit, and monitoring threats in real-time, while strictly adhering to regulations such as HIPAA and HITECH.
+These measures safeguard laboratory data from unauthorized access and cyber threats, giving users confidence and peace of mind.

-What’s already evident, and highly appreciated, is the significant boost in performance across all operational screens, even when accessed remotely over limited bandwidth.
-Tasks such as ordering, grossing, histology processing, and result entry now run just as quickly off-site as they do within the laboratory itself.
+Users already notice and appreciate the significant performance boost across all operational screens, even when accessing them remotely over limited bandwidth.
+Tasks such as ordering, grossing, histology processing, and result entry now run just as quickly off-site as in the laboratory.

 Additionally, users will gain from automated data synchronization and improved remote access, enabling laboratories to handle larger data volumes more efficiently while reducing manual effort and minimizing errors.

-By proactively addressing key elements of cloud computing today, LigoLab is ensuring that when the time comes to transition away from on-premise servers, the move will be seamless, secure, and free from the typical challenges associated with such migrations.
+By proactively addressing the critical components of cloud computing today, LigoLab ensures a seamless, secure transition away from on-premise servers, without the common challenges typically associated with migration.

 Industry Insights: Examining the Pros and Cons of Cloud-Based LIS System Solutions

-LigoLab’s Strategic Approach: Enhancing a Proven Lab Information System Platform
+LigoLab's Strategic Approach: Enhancing Proven Laboratory Information System Software

-LigoLab has taken a strategic approach by enhancing its existing laboratory information system platform, rather than creating a separate, standalone cloud-based product.
+LigoLab strategically enhances its existing laboratory information system platform rather than creating a standalone cloud-based product.

-Since 2006, LigoLab has continuously invested in enhancing its core laboratory information system, focusing on refactoring, improving performance, and modernizing the architecture.
-This approach ensures that the LIS software remains reliable and scalable, providing users with the powerful and versatile pathology lab management system they require.
+Since 2006, LigoLab has continuously enhanced its core laboratory information system by refactoring, improving performance, and modernizing architecture.
+This method keeps the LIS lab solution reliable and scalable, providing users with the powerful, versatile clinical and pathology lab management system they need.

 Discover More: The Ultimate Guide to Choosing the Best Pathology Software for Your Lab

-The Six Biggest Benefits of Having a Cloud-Hosted Laboratory Information System
+The Six Biggest Benefits of a Cloud-Hosted Laboratory Information System

 Flexible Scaling